 @mikekruzich How to Spy On Your TikTok Competitors For FREE! 🤫 #tiktokgrowthhack #tiktokgrowthtips #tiktokgrowth ♬ original sound – jenn

-Marketing is all about the right content at the right time.
+Successful TikTok marketing is all about the right content at the right time.
 We’ve covered the right time, now let’s talk about the right content.

 People are complicated.
-We love surprise but at the same time like familiarity too (more marketing psychology here).
+We love a surprise but at the same time like familiarity too (more marketing psychology here).
 And TikTok seems to be the place where the two come together.